mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 **Question:** *(Transcriber’s Note: This is partly unintelligible.)* Somewhere in a story about the Buddha, in one of his lifetimes he was practicing meditation in a garden, and this king came up to him and remembered him, and got extremely angry, and butchered him, chopped him down into pieces.
 And the Buddha just calmly watched him.
 When the Buddha was watching him, is that king, in the Buddha’s perception, a provisional being?

-**Katagiri:** Compassion?
+**Katagiri Roshi:** Compassion?
 Yes, that is the motivation of his becoming a monk, leaving the castle.
 He saw something ... farmers.
 Is that what you mean?
 Cultivating?

 **Same person:** No...